Chiemella/alx-pre_course/README.md

 My first readme.
-Tips
-Updated from github
+Tips AND Updated from github